manno-xx/Phaser3CMD/README.md

 * [KeyIsDownWithInterval](https://github.com/manno-xx/Phaser3CMD/tree/master/KeyIsDownWithInterval) Check if a certain key is pressed and act upon it.
 The check only returns true if an indicated time has passed since the lat time the check returned true.
 * [MultiSceneTemplate](https://github.com/manno-xx/Phaser3CMD/tree/master/MultiSceneTemplate) A template you can use to build a Phaser project using multiple scenes.
 For the more serious projects.
 * [MultiSceneTemplateClass](https://github.com/manno-xx/Phaser3CMD/tree/master/MultiSceneTemplateClass) (ES6) A template you can use to build a Phaser project using multiple scenes.
 For the more serious projects and people liking to work with classes.
+* [SineAnimation](https://github.com/manno-xx/Phaser3CMD/tree/master/SineAnimation) Example of how to use the mathematical sine function to make something move smoothly (the math is minimal!).
 * [SIngleSceneTemplate](https://github.com/manno-xx/Phaser3CMD/tree/master/SIngleSceneTemplate) A template you can use to build a Phaser project with just a single scene (most likey just for testing something)
 * [Spritesheets](https://github.com/manno-xx/Phaser3CMD/tree/master/Spritesheets) A basic demo of letting a sprite run an animation from a sprite sheet.
 * [SpritesBasic](https://github.com/manno-xx/Phaser3CMD/tree/master/SpritesBasic) A simple display of sprites/images.